 Maha Lap: This will offer the bearer good fortune.

 Bong Kan Antarai: This will offer the bearer protection against natural disasters, accidents and acts of violence toward the bearer.

 Natee Gan Gnan Dee: This will offer the bearer favorable circumstances in their work.

 Bong Kan Win Yan Chua Rai: This will offer the bearer protection against unwanted spirits.

 Much of the meanings behind the different blessings can be interpreted different ways, but overall it matters how much you take the experience and belief seriously.
 Obviously I don’t think it’ll grant me invincibility, but can feel empowering to believe that might help with conquering fears.

-Though my body is how I collect memories while traveling, this sak yant and my first wasn’t just a tattoo.
-It has a purpose and a personal meaning aside from what the sak yant is said to hold magically.
+My body is how I collect memories while traveling and I have plenty.
+Yet, this sak yant and the first one I received wasn’t just any tattoo.
+Beside the magic it’s said to hold, it has a deep purpose and a personal meaning.

 Following the rules of the sak yant

 Every sak yant blessing has a general list of rules to follow if you want it to work to its fullest potential and to not taint the magic that is believed to be filled in each.